Financial Aid and Scholarships

 The FAFSA becomes available at fafsa.ed.gov on October 1, with students who complete the FAFSA by December 1 given priority consideration for limited funding sources.

 All CCM applicants are automatically considered for a scholarship based solely on their ability demonstrated by their pre-screen/audition/interview performance.
 Applicants must complete all UC and CCM admissions procedures for awards.
 Talent-based scholarships are not guaranteed.

 - Maintenance of a cumulative GPA of a 3.0 or higher.
-Freshmen must satisfy this at the end of their first year and upperclassmen at the end of every semester.
+Freshmen must satisfy this at the end of their first year and upperclassmen (including transfer students) at the end of every semester.

-	- The registration and completion of at least 12 credit hours each semester of the academic year.
+- The registration and completion of at least 12 graded credit hours each semester

 The Cincinnatus Academic Scholarship is open to all qualifying freshman applicants.
 On average, students receive $2,000 per year in renewable Cincinnatus Scholarship, with a few awards ranging all the way up to full tuition and fees.
 Each year, roughly one third of students admitted to CCM are awarded a Cincinnatus Scholarship.
 All application materials must be received by December 1 for Cincinnatus consideration.
 To obtain more information about the academic scholarship program contact UC's Financial Aid Office or visit the Cincinnatus website.